flight-blender

 ⌚ 20-min Quickstart

-In this article you will understand how to deploy the Flight Blender backend / data processing engine.
-If you need a front end / display you will need to install Flight Spotlight (which communicates with Blender via the API) and finally for production we also recommend that you use Flight Passport authorization server for endpoint security.
+In this article you will understand how to deploy the Argon Server backend / data processing engine.
+If you need a front end / display you will need to install Flight Spotlight (which communicates with Argon Server via the API) and finally for production we also recommend that you use Flight Passport authorization server for endpoint security.

 Who is this for?